-Table Treatment outcomes (n=136, 5) by treatment partner in the two pilot districts (Azal and Maeen districts), Sana'a City, Yemen districts in Sana'a City, between the 1st Quarter of 2005 and the 3rd Quarter of 2006.
+Table Treatment outcomes (n=136, 5) by treatment partner in the two pilot districts (Azal and Maeen districts), Sana'a City, Yemen respectively (χ^2 =28.0, p=0.000).

-5 Treatment outcomes of new smear-positive TB patients registered in the two pilot districts, Azal and Maeen respectively ($\chi^2 = 28.0$, p=0.000).
 The figure indicates the treatment outcome results by area in Sana'a City before and after the start of the intervention.